Opentrons/opentrons/api/docs/v2/new_examples.rst

                 p300.return_tip()

-Notice here how `Python's slice class <https://docs.python.org/3/library/functions.html#slice>`_ (in the code sample as ``[:4]``) lets us select the first five wells of the well plate only.
+Notice here how Python's `slice functionality <https://docs.python.org/3/library/functions.html#slice>`_ (in the code sample as ``[:4]``) lets us select the first five wells of the well plate only.
 Also, in Python, a range of numbers is *exclusive* of the end value and counting starts at 0, not 1.
 For the Corning 96-well plate used here, this means well A1=0, B1=1, C1=2, and so on to the last well, which is E1=4.
 See also, the :ref:`tutorial-commands` section of the Tutorial.

 Dilution
 ========